 What is the internal deadline to declare special circumstances?

 The internal deadline to declare special circumstances is 31 January 2020.

 What if my circumstances change?

 The College recognises that staff circumstances may change between completion of the declaration form and the census date (31 July 2020).
-If this is the case, then staff should contact their HR partner to provide the updated information.
+If this is the case, then staff should contact the Deputy Director, Organisational Development and Inclusion to provide the updated information.